lupyuen/lupyuen.github.io/src/ox2.md

 ![Pine64 Ox64 64-bit RISC-V SBC (Bouffalo Lab BL808)](https://lupyuen.github.io/images/ox64-sbc.jpg)

-# Begin with Star64 JH7110 NuttX
+# Begin with NuttX for Star64 JH7110

+_We're booting Star64 NuttX on Ox64?
+Unmodified?!_

+Yeah we have a hunch that NuttX might boot well __across RISC-V SoCs__.

+(Porting NuttX from __RISC-V QEMU to Star64__ took only a few weeks!)

+_But Star64 runs on SiFive Cores.
+Ox64 uses T-Head Cores!_

+We'll find out if it really matters!

 TODO